isomerpages/pa-bukitcanberra/_volunteer-programmes/Nurturing Our Children/KidsREAD Club Programme.md

 		<td>
 			<b>Requirements for volunteers:</b><br>
 			a) Able to read English books.<br>
-			b) Able to conduct activity sessions such as handicraft or worksheets. <br>
+			b) Able to conduct activity sessions such as handicraft or worksheet activities. <br>
 b) Min.
 Age: 13 <b>(To Be Confirmed)</b>
 		</td>
 	</tr>